 AutoCAD draws lines from one point to the other and starts the next line where the previous one ended.
 In step 7, we disabled the LINE command and at that step you can also press the ESC key instead of the ENTER key, it will serve the same purpose.
 Step 8 is just to zoom out completely so you may see what you have just drawn.

 I hope you learned something in this exercise and take a look at AutoCAD Exercise Day #2.
 Feel free to drop a comment below if you have any questions.
+Also, make sure to check out below the 100 CAD Exercises eBook; it comes with 50 2D and 50 3D exercises that you can use to practice!

 |The whole series|